+Christmas Eve

+Christmas Day

-Christmas Eve Christmas Day New Year's Eve
+New Year's Eve

-Employee's Birthday: The birthday holiday shall be taken at the discretion of the Employee with the consent of the Employee's Supervisor, provided the Employee shall not receive the holiday more than one (1) week prior to the actual birthday.
-Upon ratification of this agreement, future birthday holidays must be used within 366 days of the employee's birthday.
+Employee's Birthday: The birthday holiday shall be taken at the discretion of the Employee with the consent of the Employee's Supervisor, provided the Employee shall not receive the holiday more than one (I) week prior to the actual birthday.
+Upon ratification of this agreement, future birthday holidays must be used within 366 days.

-ARTICLE 19 - JURY DUTY AND SUBPOENAS
+ARTICLE 23 - JURY DUTY AND SUBPOENAS